muratcansimsek/csgo-quake-sounds/README.md

 * Will I get banned for using this ?

-No.
+No. This is using [Game State Integration](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Game_State_Integration), which is allowed by Valve.

 * Does it work in matchmaking ?
 On faceit ?

 Yes.

-* Can I add my own sounds ?
+* How do I add my own sounds ?

 Yes.
+Just drop them in the corresponding `sounds` folder.

+As of right now, only OPUS files are supported.
+More formats will come soon.

 Feel free to remove the ones you don't like, too.

-* What's this networking stuff ?

-If you play with friends, sounds will be shared when spectating, or on certain rare events.

-This allows everyone to use their own custom sounds, without hearing different sounds.

 ### Running

-Most of the time, you would want to use the [installer](https://github.com/kiwec/csgo-quake-sounds/releases/latest).
+You probably want to use the [installer](https://github.com/kiwec/csgo-quake-sounds/releases/latest).

 However, if you want to try the latest version or host your own server, follow the instructions in [RUNNING.md](https://github.com/kiwec/csgo-quake-sounds/blob/master/RUNNING.md).